Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Reconstruction with Side Information

 The sufficient conditions in (\ref{eq:recGMM}) show that -- akin to the Gaussian case -- the numbers of features extracted from $\mathbf{x}_1$ and $\mathbf{x}_2$ have to be collectively greater than the largest among the dimensions of the spaces spanned by signals $\mathbf{x}=[\mathbf{x}_1\tra \ \mathbf{x}_2\tra]\tra$ in the Gaussian components corresponding to indices $(C_1,C_2)=(i,k)$, for $i=1,\ldots,K_1$, $k=1,\ldots,K_2$.
 Moreover, the features extracted from $\mathbf{x}_1$ need to be enough to capture signal components which are not correlated with the side information, for all Gaussian components.
 Finally, the condition $m_1 > r_{\mathbf{x}_1}^{(ik)}$ is obtained trivially by considering reconstruction of $\mathbf{x}_1$ from the features collected in the vector $\mathbf{y}_1$, thus disregarding side information.

-Note that the values of $m_1$ and $m_2$ that are sufficient for the \ac{MMSE} phase transition are obtained by considering the intersection of regions akin to that in Fig.~\ref{fig:FigrecG} for all the pairs of classes $(i,k) \in \mathcal{S}$.
+Note that the values of $m_1$ and $m_2$ that are sufficient to drive the \ac{MMSE} to zero are obtained by considering the intersection of regions akin to that in Fig.~\ref{fig:FigrecG} for all the pairs of classes $(i,k) \in \mathcal{S}$.

-Appendix \ref{app:F} shows that the conditions in (\ref{eq:recGMM}) guarantee that the decoder can reliably estimate the class indices $(C_1,C_2)$ and hence reliably reconstruct the signal $\mathbf{x}_1$ in the low-noise regime.
+Appendix \ref{app:F} shows that the conditions in (\ref{eq:recGMM}) guarantee that the decoder can reliably estimate the class indices $(C_1,C_2)$ and hence reliably reconstruct the signal $\mathbf{x}_1$ in the low-rank regime.